nethesis/satellite/README.md

 ```

 If `PGVECTOR_*` is configured, the raw transcription is saved to Postgres.
-If `OPENAI_API_KEY` is set, the service also generates a cleaned transcription + summary and stores chunked OpenAI embeddings.
+If `OPENAI_API_KEY` is set, the service also generates a cleaned transcription, summary, and sentiment score (0-10) via a per-request subprocess worker (`call_processor.py`) and stores them in Postgres.
-If `OPENAI_API_KEY` is missing, clean/summary/embeddings are skipped.
+If `OPENAI_API_KEY` is missing, clean/summary/sentiment are skipped.

 ## Architecture